 The winter weather is starting to settle in.
 What most people dont know, is that some consistant cold weather can mean some fantastic fishing is upon us.
 The reds are going to be roaming the flats in their big winter schools.
 The bonitas will be crashing bait in the pass and along the beaches.
 Flounder can be caught around the inshore wrecks, and the trout have moved into the deep creeks and canals.
 If you want to experience some inshore winter action, put on your jacket and give us a call!

 Summer 2011 (7-01-2011) The weather has stabilized and the tarpon fishing is red hot!

 With water temps in the low 80's everything is here.
 Tarpon are showing up in good numbers and the Tripletail are here.
 There are some huge schools of Jacks on the beach that we are catching on topwaters and popper flies.
 The night Redfish bite is in full swing, and we have been catching some nice Trout and Flounder on bucktail jigs and bull minnows.
 If you are in the Panama City area and want to catch some fish, come get in on the action!

 Light Tackle and Fly Fishing Inshore Charters, serving the Florida Panhandle.
-Let us customize a fishing trip with one of our local guides to suit your inshore fishing needs.
-Our guides charter out of Panama City Beach, Mexico Beach, Port St. Joe, and Apalachicola.
+Let us customize a fishing trip with one of our local guides to suit any of your inshore fishing needs.
+Panama City Beach has many different fisheries for us to take advantage of.
+From beach tarpon fishing to light tackle reef fishing, we have it all!
 It is well worth the drive from Santa Rosa Beach or San Destin to experience the best flats and shallow water fishing in the Florida Panhandle.
 We will cordinate a fishing charter that is convenient for you wherever you choose to stay on the Emerald Coast!